jhc13/2x2-cube-solver/README.md

 |                       Solution length distribution for 10,000 scrambles of length 14                       |

-Part of this solving ability can be attributed to the fact that moves leading to a repeated state are not allowed.
+Part of this solving ability can be attributed to the fact that moves leading to a repeated state were not allowed.
 For difficult scrambles, the model presumably makes nearly random moves until it reaches a state that it is familiar with.
 For comparison, a completely untrained model was given the same task.
 It managed to solve none of the 10,000 scrambles within 1000 moves, even